Seminars at SPEKTRA

 (ESC = electrical signal conditioner)

-Any number of laboratories can take part in an interlaboratory comparison.
+Any number of laboratories can take part in a round robin test.
 Research institutions with multiple measurement systems can also take part in a round robin test.
+Individual laboratories are also welcome to compare themselves directly with SPEKTA in a bilateral comparison.

-Ideally, most participants are accredited for the measurand in question.
+Participants in the comparisons may be accredited for the metric of interest, but this is not a requirement.
+ILC participants can be accredited for the measurand in question, but this is not requirement.
 In addition, unaccredited businesses with calibration or testing systems can participate if they wish to compare their measurements and measurement systems or procedures.

 SPEKTRA organizes round robin tests and can answer your questions!